Last updated on July 27th, 2023 at 10:59 pm

 My dream to heal with photography has been taking a break over the holidays.

 I’ve been trying to be in the moment with my son and family.
-But even when I’m not “at work” I still find myself thinking about how to change body image.
+But even when I’m not “at work,” I still think about changing women’s body images.

-If you’re trying to make changes in the New Year you’ll find the most amazing information about learning how to motivate yourself in our fearless leader Catherine’s blog The Secret of Making Your Dreams Come True.
+If you’re trying to make changes in the New Year, you’ll find the most amazing information about learning how to motivate yourself in The Secret of Making Your Dreams Come True.
 I’m doing the exercises myself.

-And I’m more committed than ever to help girls and women move forward with peace and love towards themselves.
+And I’m more committed than ever to helping girls and women move forward with peace and love toward themselves.
 We can all work together to change body image.
 On that note…

-I’m super duper stinking excited to announce one of my BIG, GIANT, DREAM goals for 2014.
-This idea is inspired by Rayne Wolfe and every 8 Women Dream Sister past and present.
-It’s inspired by the women in the photos.
+I’m super duper-stinking excited to announce one of my BIG, GIANT, DREAM goals.
+The women inspired this idea in the photos.
 And every woman who has shared her story with me.

 I’m going to write a book about how to change body image!